brandonlind/geno_af_gradient_forests/README.md

 Conda environments are the the same as that used in [Lind & Lotterhos (2024)](https://github.com/brandonlind/mvp-offsets).
 Specifically, we used the mvp_env.yml and r35.yml environments.
 Package and coding versions are available at the top of the notebooks described below.
 Data used to train models has been [archived previously](https://doi.org/10.26008/1912/bco-dmo.889769.1).

+# Raw data

+- Spatially discrete simulation output files that were formatted for GF training here are archived at [https://www.bco-dmo.org/data-set/889769](https://www.bco-dmo.org/dataset/889769)
+- Spatially continuous simulation output files that were formatted for GF training here are archived at [available here](https://marineomics.github.io/RDAtraitPredictionTutorial.html).

+# Evaluation results

+The main results of our manuscript are available in tab-delimited format in the `/data` directory in gzip format.
+Files are separated by the spatially continuous or spatially discrete subdirectories.
+Column and entry metadata are described for each file in the [`/data/REAMDE.md`](/data)

+- data/spatially_continuous/validation.txt.gz
+    - evaluation results for the continuous space simulation.
+This includes results from both individual-level environmental training data $GF_{geno, ind}(ind-env)$, as well as population-level environmental training data, $GF_{geno, ind}(pop-env)$
+    - this file was created and saved in [07_continuous_space_sims/02_validate_continuous_sims_offset.ipynb](https://nbviewer.org/github/brandonlind/geno_af_gradient_forests/blob/main/07_continuous_space_sims/02_validate_continuous_sims_offset.ipynb)
+- data/spatially_discrete/af_ind/af_ind_results.txt.gz
+    - evaluation results for the spatially discrete evaluation using allele frequencies and individual-level fitnesses, $GF_{AF, ind}$
+    - this file was created and saved in [06_calc_af_ind/00_af_ind_performance.ipynb](https://nbviewer.org/github/brandonlind/geno_af_gradient_forests/blob/main/06_calc_af_ind/00_af_ind_performance.ipynb)
+- data/spatially_discrete/af_pop/pooled_performance.txt.gz
+    - evaluation results for the spatially discrete evaluation using allele frequencies and population-mean fitnesses, $GF_{AF, pop}$
+    - this file was created and saved in [02_pooled_runs/03_gather_pooled_scores.ipynb](https://nbviewer.org/github/brandonlind/geno_af_gradient_forests/blob/main/02_pooled_runs/03_gather_pooled_scores.ipynb)
+- data/spatially_discrete/geno_ind/ind-averaged_results.txt.gz
+    - evaluation results for the spatially discrete evaluation using individual genotypes and individual-level fitnesses, $GF_{geno, ind}$
+    - this file was created and saved in [03_calculate_geno-ind_performance/00_calc_geno-ind_performance.ipynb](https://nbviewer.org/github/brandonlind/geno_af_gradient_forests/blob/main/03_calculate_geno-ind_performance/00_calc_geno-ind_performance.ipynb)
+- data/spatially_discrete/geno_pop/ind-averaged_results.txt.gz
+    - evaluation results for the spatially discrete evaluation using individual genotypes and individual-level fitnesses, $GF_{geno, pop}$
+    - this file was created and saved in [01_individual_runs/03_gather_individual_scores.ipynb](https://nbviewer.org/github/brandonlind/geno_af_gradient_forests/blob/main/01_individual_runs/03_gather_individual_scores.ipynb)

 # Code Descriptions

-`runtime_API.py` - this file is imported into many of the notebooks and used to load data, metadata, and arguments for making figures.
+`runtime_API.py` - this file is imported into many of the notebooks and used to load data, metadata, and arguments for making figures and nesting results within notebooks.
+Functions are described in each functions' docstring found in the file.

 Below are the descriptions of notebooks in this repo.
+Notebooks were used to carry out the formatting of data and main results of this manuscript.
 Notebooks can be viewed in the repository but are best viewed at https://nbviewer.jupyter.org (hyperlinks below).

 ### 00_create_datasets
 [00_set_up_loci_sets](https://nbviewer.org/github/brandonlind/geno_af_gradient_forests/blob/main/00_create_datasets/00_set_up_loci_sets.ipynb)